akkikhan/UpdatedSaaSFramework-1/AZURE_SETUP_SUMMARY.md

   - Endpoint: `POST /api/tenant/:id/azure-ad/validate`
   - Sends form overrides from the provider card (no save required).

-### Verify vs Validate vs Try SSO (Important)

-- Verify Secret: Uses exactly what you typed in the UI for this one call (not stored).
-If you paste the correct Secret Value, it succeeds even if your saved config is wrong.
-- Validate: Only generates an authorization URL to confirm IDs/redirect format.
-It does not test the secret with Microsoft, so it can say “You can try SSO now” while a bad saved secret still exists.
-- Try SSO: Uses the saved provider configuration from the database.
-If the stored secret is wrong (e.g., Secret ID instead of Secret Value, an old/rotated secret, or never saved), the Azure callback fails with AADSTS7000215 (Invalid client secret provided).

-How to fix:
-- Use the Secret Value: In Azure Portal → App registrations → Certificates & secrets → create a new secret and copy the Secret Value (not the Secret ID).
-Paste that into the Tenant Portal’s Azure card.
-- Save it: Submit/approve the change so it’s persisted to the tenant’s provider config.
-Try SSO again.
-- Double‑check Redirect URI: Must exactly match `{ORIGIN}/api/auth/azure/callback`.

 ### Secret Decryption Guard

 If the platform `JWT_SECRET` changes after storing provider secrets, Azure